 - Student organizations like Habitat for Humanity, Oxfam America and Zambia Project exist to serve the greater needs of local and global communities.
 (See a full list of our student organizations.)

-- The ALIVE programs and many of Campus Ministry’s events are led by and intended for students of diverse faith backgrounds.
+- The ALIVE programs and many of the Emmaus Center events are led by and intended for students of diverse faith backgrounds.

 - Our faculty and staff members represent a variety of faith traditions.
 The faith connections web page hosts a snapshot of faculty and staff members who are available to students looking to connect with someone who shares their spiritual grounding.